iow-esm/main/Readme.md

 # IOW Earth system model

-This is the main repository for this project.
+This is the main repository for the IOW earth system model (ESM) project.
 Further information will follow.

-**!!!ATTENTION!!!
-This not yet a working project and cannot be used at the moment**

 ## Prerequisites

+Before doing anything with the IOW ESM some requirements have to be fulfilled.

 ### Local